|Fannie Lockhart King, Anna's cousin and daughter of |

 Of course none of this says anything about happiness.
-Surviving the diseases so common in those days may have given you more time to enjoy life - whether you found those years to be happy is something else.
+Surviving the diseases so common in those days may have provided more time to experience life - whether you found those years to be happy is something else.

 |Mary Graham Forbes, Anna's great aunt.|

 One sister, Mary Forbes, was widowed young leaving no children.
 She moved back from Schuyler County, where she and her husband farmed, and lived with her sisters working as a dress maker.
-She actually returned to Schuyler County before 1900 where she lived with her niece Eliza until her death in 1905 at 91.
+Subsequently, she returned to Schuyler County before 1900 where she lived with her niece Eliza until her death in 1905 at 91.

 |Sarah & William Lockhart, circa 1910.
 Sarah |